rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Delete Comment

-Delete a comment by using an RRN.
+This action is used to delete a comment by using an RRN.
 The RRN determines which comment will be deleted

 ##### Input